Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 Motor HP = 41.2 HP approximately

-In this case, a 40 HP motor may look close, but it leaves very little margin.
-In a real plant, the engineer may select a 50 HP motor depending on duty cycle, service factor, voltage condition, ambient temperature, starting arrangement, and whether the pump is expected to run continuously.
-The exact choice should not be based only on the calculated number; it should also consider reliability and operating conditions.
+A 50 HP motor may be selected depending on duty cycle, service factor, voltage condition, ambient temperature, starting arrangement, and whether the pump is expected to run continuously.
+The exact choice should not be based only on the calculated number.
+Site reliability matters too.

 Example Calculation Using Bar and LPM